-Of the 5,000 mailed-out questionnaires there were 3,866 returned questionnaires giving a unit response rate of 77.3 percent.
+Of the 5,000 mailed-out questionnaires in 2001 there were 3,866 returned questionnaires giving a unit response rate of 77.3 percent.
+The second wave of CAMS had a unit response rate of 78.3 percent (not adjusted for mortality and undeliverable questionnaires).
 To account for unit nonresponse, we use weights when calculating population averages.